ijabbott/photo-showcase/README.md

 ## Building and Running the Application

-To build the application, run the following command:
+To install dependencies for the application, run the following command:

 ```
 npm install